 What Are The Big 5 Personality Traits?

 In 1936, it was first hypothesized that Gordon Allport and H.S Odbert that individual differences that are most salient and socially relevant in people’s lives will eventually become encoded into their language and personality.
 However, experts believe that there are mainly five core personality traits that govern an individual’s personality.
 The big 5 personality traits, also known as the OCEAN model is a categorization of five personality traits.
 It is important to take into account that these traits are a representation of a range between two extremes.
 In reality, most people lie between the two extremes of each dimension or traits.
-The big 5 personality traits are abbreviated as OCEANS –
+The big 5 personality traits are abbreviated as OCEAN –

 - O stands for openness